Last Updated On

-So, you want to learn how to set up a WordPress website or blog, but you’re wondering where to start.
+So, you want to learn how to set up a WordPress site.

 Whether you’re looking to start a professional blog, online magazine, portfolio page or an ecommerce store, building a website is definitely a worthwhile investment.

-You might have a huge number of ideas you’re just itching to make a reality, but where do you start?
+You might have a great idea you’re ready to make a reality, but where do you start?

 Exactly where and how do you begin this exciting project of yours?